pagopa/engineering-pairs/README.md

 # Pair Generator

-This repository contains a GitHub Action that generates pairs of members from a specified Slack channel every Monday, and shares them to the channel.
+This repository contains a GitHub Action that generates pairs of members from a specified Slack channel every two weeks on Mondays, and shares them to the channel.
 The purpose of this action is to encourage collaboration and knowledge sharing among engineering team members.